charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 ```
 - here the callback  function is being mocked that either the function was called or it was not called
 	- I thought that testing should not involve details that the end users would not interact with or see( i.e the user will not interact with the callback function so why is that being tested)
+###### what is act() and what does it offer for those using useEffect and useState for testing?
+its wraps your tests that involve a side effect or state updates to make sure that it waits for any updates or setters to complete before it runs any of the assertions. here is a site that illustrates this: https://github.com/mrdulin/react-act-examples/blob/master/sync.md
+- look to see where in the odin project they use act and see how its used in context and then reference this guide on what it means when working on testing async functions